 You don’t have much room for error if you overcook them.

-So keep your initial smoker temperature at about 225°F and no higher if you can help it.
+Keep your initial smoker temperature at about 180°F if you can.

-On a 225°F smoker, it will take about 20-30 minutes to bring your raw filet mignons up to an internal temperature of 110°F.
+On a 180°F smoker, it will take about 20-30 minutes to bring your raw filet mignons up to an internal temperature of 90°F.

 This is the point where you want to take them off the indirect heat of the smoker to finish them by reverse searing it which we will discuss below.